Visualization Utilities

 Use this utility to visuaize the cardinality of parent-child relationship.
 The cardinality is the # of children that each parent row has.
 Your cardinality may be fixed (eg. every parent has exactly 2 children) or variable (eg. every parent has 1-3 children).

-• (required) real_data: A dictionary mapping the name of each table to a pandas.DataFrame containing the real data for that table
+• (required) real_data: A dictionary mapping the name of each table to a pandas.DataFrame containing the real data for that table.
+To skip plotting the real data, input None.

-• (required) synthetic_data: A dictionary mapping the name of each table to a pandas.DataFrame containing the synthetic data for that table
+• (required) synthetic_data: A dictionary mapping the name of each table to a pandas.DataFrame containing the synthetic data for that table.
+To skip plotting the synthetic data, input None.

 • (required) parent_table_name: The string name of the parent table in the relationship